 Did you know that a New York nurse was arrested for stealing 1,467 vials of fentanyl over a two-month period from the hospital where she worked?

-Based on our experience conducting nursing background checks across the U.S., we’ve written this guide as a resource for healthcare organizations.
+Based on our experience, we’ve written this guide as a resource for healthcare organizations.

-A nursing background check is an employment background screen that can be used to confirm an applicant’s education, employment, and professional license.
+A nursing background check is confirms an applicant’s education, employment, and professional license.

 This type of healthcare background check can also be used to reveal disqualifying criminal convictions such as fraud or abuse, disciplinary sanctions, and drug abuse.